View of Sand Canyon Recreation area, Saint George, Utah

 Zion National Park

 We also visited both the north side and the south side of Zion National Park.
 Most people don’t know about the north side.
 After visiting Zion, we drove again for many more miles (way too many) to Bryce Canyon National Park.
-Zion was crowded, as it always is, and Bryce Canyon had of snow that made the pictures all that more interesting.
+Zion was crowded, as it always is, and Bryce Canyon had snow that made the pictures more interesting.
 Both places are stunning.

 Red Cliffs National Conservation Area Saint George Utah